 Right now, we only know about the European price of the Huawei P20 Pro, which is a cool 899 Euro.
 That's a lot of money, but still a little less than Apple and Samsung demand for their top smartphones.

 Given the suspicion with which Huawei is viewed by the US Government and security services, it remains doubtful whether this impressive device could land stateside.
-If it doesn't make it, American Android fans may miss out on something quite special.
+If it doesn't make it, American Android fans may miss out on something quite special, but it might be possible to get an unlocked device.
 You can read more about the troubles between US carriers and the brand here.
 Most recently, Best Buy announced that they will stop selling Huawei devices.

 If you're one of the lucky ones who can get your hands on one of Huawei's smartphones, you could opt for an even more impressive version of the Pro: the Porsche edition, named the Mate RS.
 This device was announced during Huawei's press conference in Paris, and would set you back a whopping 1700 euros (around 2000 dollars!).

 In the UK, the device has recently gone on sale at £799, with many operators offering deals such as Vodafone with a pay monthly contract at £47 per month.
-The brand has also teased a release in India via its Twitter page, with no official date or pricing details, but we can expect it to cost around 72,300 Rs.
+The device has also been officially released in India at a price of Rs 64,999.

 Huawei P20 Pro design and build quality